 - ALL PRESENTERS MUST PAY THE REGISTRATION FEE.
 In addition, no honoraria or travel expense reimbursement will be provided for any presenter submitting through the call for presentations.

-- Presenters may not use any conference presentation to market products or services; exhibit space and literature displays are available for that purpose.
+- Presenters may not use any conference presentation to market products or services; partnerships are available for that purpose.

 - Every presenter, lead and secondary, will be required to complete a faculty disclosure form indicating any financial arrangement or affiliation with any organizations that may have a direct interest in the subject matter of the continuing medical education presentation.